MRtrix3/mrtrix3/docs/reference/commands/mrtransform.rst

 Description
 -----------

-If a linear transform is applied without a template image the command will modify the image header transform matrix
+If a linear transform is applied without a template image, the command will modify the image header transform matrix.

 FOD reorientation (with apodised point spread functions) can be performed if the number of volumes in the 4th dimension equals the number of coefficients in an antipodally symmetric spherical harmonic series (e.g. 6, 15, 28 etc).
 For such data, the -reorient_fod yes/no option must be used to specify if reorientation is required.